UoB-OOP/COMS10017-2022/guides/SETUP.md

 Like installing any macOS app, open the DMG image and drag the app to the Application directory.
 Once the app is copied, click on the icon and accept the EULA, a product list should appear.
 Search for `JetBrains Toolbox` in Spotlight if you cannot locate the app.
-At the product list window, click `install` on the  `IntelliJ IDEA Community Edition` entry.
+At the product list window, click `install` on the  `IntelliJ IDEA Ultimate Edition` entry.
-`IntelliJ IDEA Community Edition` should be available in *Launchpad*.
+`IntelliJ IDEA Ultimate Edition` should be available in *Launchpad*.
 Check that you can start IntelliJ without issues.
+Activate it by using the license server (http://ls-jetbrains.bris.ac.uk:8080) or by [registering for a JetBrains account](https://account.jetbrains.com/login) using your university email.

 Proceed to setup Java [here](INTELLIJ_JDK_SETUP.md).